Fantom-foundation/lachesis_launch/scripts/upgrade.md

-This document describes the steps to upgrade a node running go-lachesis v1.0.0-rc0 to the go-opera v1.0.0-rc1.
+This document describes the steps to upgrade a node running go-lachesis v1.0.0-rc0 to the go-opera v1.0.0-rc1

 ### Stop the node

-Make sure to stop the go-lachesis node first and that the node is not restarted before processing the next steps.
+- Make sure to stop the go-lachesis node first and that the node is not restarted before processing the next steps

 ```shell script
 killall lachesis